opengk/transpose/README.md

 Syntax is the following:

 ```
-transpose [FILE]
+verticalize [FILE]
 ```

-You can also pipe into transpose like:
+You can also pipe into verticalize like:
 ```
-cat [FILE] | transpose
+cat [FILE] | verticalize
 ```

 Or simply run the following to enter some text and end with Enter and EOF signal (CTRL-D):
 ```
-transpose
+verticalize
 ```

 ## Author